FREQUENTLY ASKED QUESTIONS

 When are my COBRA premium payments due?

-Your initial premium payment must be postmarked within 45 days from the date you sent your election paperwork to Discovery Benefits.
+Your initial premium payment must be postmarked within 45 days from the date you sent your election paperwork to Optum Financial.
 The initial premium includes all payments due between your first day of COBRA and the current month.
 For example, if your first day of COBRA is in July and you are making your initial premium payment in August, the first payment should include the premiums due for both July and August.
-Once Discovery Benefits processes your initial premium payment, your coverage will be reinstated retroactively back to your first day of COBRA.
+Once Optum processes your initial premium payment, your coverage will be reinstated retroactively back to your first day of COBRA.
 Your right to continue coverage under the plan will end if payment is not made within the required time.
-Discovery Benefits sends weekly paid through reports to the carriers on Tuesday mornings and then they allow at least 48 hours for the carriers to update their system to reflect active.
-Therefore, payments need to be applied on their accounts by midnight on Monday night in order to show up on the Tuesday paid through report.

 Where do I mail my COBRA payments?